 - 21. The vehicle must have sufficient seating capacity to carry a minimum of 4 and not more than 8 passengers. - 22.
-Not more than one passenger shall be accommodated in the front of the vehicle next to the driver and the seat for such passenger shall be an individual seat, not one used in common with the driver.
-Unless the vehicle is equipped with a factory fitted twin passenger seat.
-This seat must be separate from the driver's seat. - 23.
+Not more than one passenger shall be accommodated in the front of the vehicle next to the driver and the seat for such passenger shall be an individual seat, not one used in common with the driver. - 23.
 There must be sufficient space between the lowest part of the seat cushions and the lowest part of the roof to safely accommodate the driver and passengers in reasonable comfort.
 This must be at least 845mm (33 inches). - 24.
 The minimum leg room available, to any passenger must be 200mm (8 inches).
 The measurement will be taken from the edge of the seat cushion to the rear of the seat/object in front.
 Where there is no seat/object in front the measurement will be taken from the base of the seat to the nearest obstruction in front. - 25.
 Each seat must not be less than 406mm (16 inches) in width at its widest point. - 26.
-Where bench seats are provided, then the seat must provide at its widest point a minimum of 406mm (16 inches) seating space for each passenger i.e. a bench seat must not be less than 1218 mm (48 inches) in order to accommodate 3 passengers.

-27. Seat Belts
+Where bench seats are provided, then the seat must provide at its widest point a minimum of 406mm (16 inches) seating space for each passenger i.e. a bench seat must not be less than 1218 mm (48 inches) in order to accommodate 3 passengers. - 27.
+Seat Belts